Barbara Billingsley

-Barbara Billingsley (born Barbara Lillian Combes; December 22, 1915 – October 16, 2010) was an American actress.
-She began her career with uncredited roles in Three Guys Named Mike (1951), The Bad and the Beautiful (1952), and Invaders from Mars (1953), and was featured in the 1957 film The Careless Years opposite Natalie Trundy.
-She then appeared in recurring TV roles, such as The Brothers.
+Barbara Billingsley (December 22, 1915 – October 16, 2010) was an American actress.
+She began her career with uncredited roles in Three Guys Named Mike (1951), The Bad and the Beautiful (1952), and Invaders from Mars (1953) and was featured in the 1957 film The Careless Years opposite Natalie Trundy.
+She then appeared in recurring television roles, such as The Brothers.

 Billingsley gained prominence for her best-known role of June Cleaver, the mother in the television series Leave It to Beaver (1957–1963) and its sequel The New Leave It to Beaver (1983–1989).
 She appeared as the "Jive Lady" in Airplane!
-(1980), and her final film role was as Aunt Martha in the 1997 film version of Leave It to Beaver.
+(1980) and her final film role was as Aunt Martha in the 1997 film version of Leave It to Beaver.

 Early life

 Billingsley was born Barbara Lillian Combes on December 22, 1915, in Los Angeles, California, the daughter of Lillian Agnes (née McLaughlin) and Robert Collyer Combes, a police officer.
 She had one elder sibling, Elizabeth.
-Her parents divorced sometime before her fourth birthday, and her father, who later became an assistant chief of police, remarried.
-After the divorce, Billingsley's mother began working as a foreman at a knitting mill.
+Her parents divorced before her fourth birthday and her father went on to remarry and become an assistant chief of police.
+After the divorce, Billingsley's mother began working as a forewoman at a knitting mill.

 Career

 Early years

 After attending Los Angeles Junior College for one year, Billingsley traveled to Broadway, when Straw Hat, a revue in which she was appearing, attracted enough attention to send it to New York City.
 When the show closed after five days, she took an apartment on 57th Street and went to work as a $60-a-week fashion model.
 In 1941, she married Glenn Billingsley Sr. She landed a contract with MGM Studios in 1945, and moved with her husband to Los Angeles in 1946.
 That same year, Glenn Billingsley opened a steakhouse there.

 She had mostly uncredited roles in major movies in the 1940s.
 These roles continued into the first half of the 1950s with supporting roles in Three Guys Named Mike (1951), opposite Jane Wyman; The Bad and the Beautiful (1952); and the science-fiction film Invaders from Mars (1953).
 In 1952, Billingsley had her first role as a guest star in an episode of The Abbott and Costello Show.

 In 1955, she won a costarring role in the sitcom Professional Father, starring Stephen Dunne and Beverly Washburn.
 It lasted one season.
 The next year, Billingsley had a recurring role in The Brothers (with Gale Gordon and Bob Sweeney) and an appearance with David Niven in his anthology series Four Star Playhouse.
 In 1957, she costarred with Dean Stockwell and Natalie Trundy in The Careless Years, her first and only major role in a film.

 Billingsley had guest roles in The Pride of the Family, Schlitz Playhouse of Stars, Letter to Loretta, You Are There, and Cavalcade of America.
-She appeared on Make Room for Daddy on January 14, 1957 in the episode "Danny's Date", where she played Mary Rogers.
+She appeared on Make Room for Daddy on January 14, 1957, in the episode "Danny's Date", where she played Mary Rogers.